The Best Action Roguelite Games Worth Your Next Hundred Runs

 One more for the road

 If the through-line of this whole list appeals to you, the run-based loop where you start weak and assemble something powerful, you might keep an eye on Granny's Rampage.
 It is a survivors-like that lives in the same build-craft tradition as the games above, except the protagonist is a heavily armed grandmother and the enemies are the demonic residents of suburbia.
-It launches on Steam on June 22, 2026, it is already on Android, and it has zero microtransactions, which in 2026 is its own small act of defiance.
+It launched on Steam on June 22, 2026, it is already on Android, and it has zero microtransactions, which in 2026 is its own small act of defiance.

 The action roguelite genre has never been deeper.
 Whether you want the warmth of Hades, the precision of Dead Cells, the gun chaos of Gunfire Reborn, or the prestige brutality of Returnal, there is a perfect run waiting for you.
 Pick one, die a few dozen times, and let the genre do what it does best.
 The next run is always the good one.